-Divers planning to dive under ice or in polar conditions should use the following: "Standards for Conduct of Scientific Diving," Office of Polar Programs, National Science Foundation, 2004.
+Divers planning to dive under ice or in polar conditions should consult the following: "Standards for Conduct of Scientific Diving," Office of Polar Programs, National Science Foundation, 2012.
+Operational standards will be considered by the DCB on a case-by-case basis.

-11.30 OVERHEAD ENVIRONMENTS
+12.30 OVERHEAD ENVIRONMENTS